Anti-migrant party in front in Slovenia election - Journal du Cameroun

 But it was his combative personality, strident anti-immigration rhetoric and alliance with Orban that dominated the closing stages of the campaign.

-Like right-wing leaders elsewhere he has adopted a feisty presence on Twitter and has used it to defend his alliance with Orban.
+Like right-wing populists elsewhere he has adopted a feisty presence on Twitter and has used it to defend his alliance with Orban.

 “Thanks to its (migration) policy, Hungary is a safe country while Belgium, due to its wrong policy, isn’t,” read a recent tweet from Jansa, who first served as prime minister from 2004-08.